Friedreich Ataxia

 Disease Overview

-Friedreich’s ataxia is a genetic, progressive, degenerative multi-system disorder with a prevalence of 1:50,000 in the United States.
-It is estimated that approximately 80% of FA patients will develop FA cardiomyopathy.
-Friedreich’s ataxia is caused by a mutation in the FXN gene that disrupts the normal production of the protein frataxin, which is critical to the function of mitochondria in a cell and to the maintenance of cardiac function.
+Friedreich ataxia (FA) is a genetic, progressive, degenerative multi-system disorder with a prevalence of 1:50,000 in the United States.
+It is estimated that approximately 80% of people with FA will develop cardiomyopathy.
+Friedreich ataxia is caused by a mutation in the FXN gene that disrupts the normal production of the protein frataxin, which is critical to the function of mitochondria in a cell and to the maintenance of cardiac function.

 As the disease progresses, patients typically experience various heart conditions, including thickening of the heart muscle, or hypertrophic cardiomyopathy, and arrhythmias.
-Hypertrophic cardiomyopathy, fibrosis, heart failure and arrhythmias are the cause of death in approximately two-thirds of Friedreich’s ataxia patients.
+Hypertrophic cardiomyopathy, fibrosis, heart failure and arrhythmias are the cause of death in approximately two-thirds of people with FA.

-There is no approved treatment specifically for the cardiac manifestations of Friedreich’s ataxia.
-As a result, patients with cardiomyopathy associated with Friedreich’s ataxia have significant unmet need.
+There is no approved treatment for FA cardiomyopathy.
+As a result, people with cardiomyopathy associated with Friedreich ataxia have significant unmet need.

 LX2006 mechanism